 Token Approval Security: The Permission That Drains Wallets

 Every time you use a DeFi protocol, you're granting it permission to move your tokens.
-That permission doesn't expire.
-Here's what happens when it's abused.
+That permission doesn't expire โ and most people have no idea how many of those permissions are still active.

 When you use a DeFi protocol, you sign a transaction granting it permission to move your tokens.
 Uniswap needs that permission to pull your USDC during a swap โ legitimate.
 What catches people off guard is that the approval is usually for an unlimited amount, it never expires on its own, and it stays active whether or not you still use that protocol.
 Most wallets don't surface this clearly, which is why people are often surprised to find they've handed out dozens of these permissions.